tadeasf/interview-2025-vetstor/README.md

 ### Part 1 — Planning (tickets/spec)
 - Product asks for extracting and saving data from health records: vaccinations and castration.
 - You have read‑only access to a Supabase Postgres database (details below).
-- Your task: write clear, developer‑ready tickets to extract these values and display them in a React app.
+- Your task: write clear, developer‑ready tickets to extract data, save them for later usage and display them in the React app.
 - Deliver your tickets in `Task_1_result.md`.

 Note: Part 1 includes both vaccinations and castration.
 In Part 2 you will implement vaccinations only.

 ### Part 2 — Implementation (vaccinations only)
-Build a minimal React + TypeScript app that reads from Supabase and extracts vaccinations really well and saves them to your data storage.
+Build extraction pipeline which will work on many different health records, latin words and doctor shortcuts.
+Pipeline will save data in place and structure of your choice.
+Then Build a React + TypeScript app with basic UI reading from your data store.
 1. A list page: show animal IDs with the latest vaccination date (each item links to the detail page).
 2. A detail page: show all vaccinations for a given animal.

-Technologies and approaches are comletely up to you.
+Technologies, frameworks, hosting and approach, all is completely up to you.

 #### Must‑haves
 - Read from Supabase
-- Use TypeScript
+- Use React + TypeScript
+- Store the parsed data
-- Final app in React
+- Present them in React app

 #### Deliverables
 - `Task_1_result.md`: tickets/spec for Part 1